goatoush/inventor-pi/README.md

 ```

 ## 17. Mix and match inputs and outputs

+Refer to the relevant circuit diagrams above based on the input you choose.

 Create a new file in Thonny, with file name mix_and_match.py.
 Copy and paste the code below into the file you created.